JesterSe7en/Articuno/README.md

 - **Unit Testing**: Adding some basic tests to keep everything running smoothly.
 - **Documentation**: Writing clear instructions to help others understand how to use the project.

+## Improvements💡

+- Add support for CLI arguments for inputting location

 ## Acknowledgements 🙏

 - [Visual Crossing Weather API](https://www.visualcrossing.com/weather-api)